-How do you feel satisfied after eating?
-5 steps to the satisfaction factor
+What does satisfaction feel like?
+5 steps to discovering the satisfaction factor

 I n this section, I’ll walk you through the 5 steps from Intuitive Eating, 4th edition, that will help you get back the pleasure that’s inherent in the eating experience.
 Does it take time and effort to unlearn diet rules and to shush the food police?
 Of course!
 But is it worth it?
 You bet!